 The same way you hold our breath when they spill milk on the brand new sofa,

 You get frustrated but you also know curiosity is healthy.

-Toxic parenting, is not that.
+Toxic parenting is not exhausted parenting.

 Toxic parenting is;

-A toxic parent will be sure to let the child know mom (or dads) happiness lies only in the hands of the child’s behavior.
+A toxic parent will be sure to let the child know mom (or dads) happiness lies in the hands of the child’s behavior.
 And if the child makes a mistake the parent determines as wrong, shameful, or unforgivable the child is punished for it.

 Exhausted parenting means your human and a damn good one.

 Toxic parenting is emotional, mental or even physical abuse.

 Mom, I know you’re afraid you’re screwing up your child but there is a difference between exhausted parenting and toxic parenting, Even though exhaustion doesn’t feel good, it will not damage your child in the long run.